+Marketing expense is recorded in selling, general, and administrative expenses in the consolidated statements of operations and comprehensive loss, and the largest component of our marketing expense is advertising expense.
 Costs associated with the production of advertising, such as writing, copy, printing, and other production costs are expensed as incurred.
 Costs associated with communicating advertising on television and radio are expensed the first time the advertisement is run.
 Online advertising costs are expensed as incurred.
-Advertising costs totaled \$183.8 million, \$174.7 million, and \$167.8 million for 2022, 2021, and 2020, respectively, and are included within selling, general, and administrative expenses in the consolidated statements of operations and comprehensive loss.
+We recorded advertising expense of \$119.5 million, \$203.4 million, and \$185.5 million for fiscal 2023, fiscal 2022, and fiscal 2021, respectively.
+Beginning in the second quarter of fiscal 2023, we began including costs for influencer campaigns within advertising expense and have revised advertising expense for fiscal 2022, and fiscal 2021 to reflect the inclusion of these costs.